nickchops/IwGameController/README.md

         etc

 gameController is a static API rather than using objects.
-You need to call init() before other functions or they will jsut return nil.
+You need to call init() before other functions or they will just return nil.

 Handles are opaque userdata types.
-Just pass them around - you cant directly alter them
+Just pass them around - you cant directly alter them.

 Buttons, axis etc are all numbers